Ponca Tribe of Nebraska: Reservation

+The tribe has used the land to restore a bison herd to the area.

 Government

 The Ponca Tribe of Nebraska is headquartered in Niobrara, Nebraska.
 The tribe is governed by a democratically elected council.
-Larry Wright Jr. is currently serving as tribal chairperson.
+Candace Schmidt is currently serving as tribal chairperson.

 History

 Ponca people are thought to have migrated to the Great Plains from the Ohio River valley.
 In the mid-16th century, Ponca people migrated with the Kansa, Omaha, and Osage north, up the Mississippi.
 They separated from the Omaha in the mid-17th century but reunited with them near the Niobrara River of Nebraska in 1793.
 Introduced European diseases had killed 90% of the Ponca people by 1804, when the Lewis and Clark Expedition arrived in their lands.